 3. The Influence of Royal Taste on Plant Selection

 The garden’s specific plant selection reflects the reigning monarchs’ personal preferences.
-While roses have always been a constant, historical records suggest earlier plantings incorporated a wider variety of flowers, including hyacinths and carnations.
+While roses have always been constant, historical records suggest earlier plantings incorporated a wider variety of flowers, including hyacinths and carnations.
 Further research on the official website or historical sources may reveal the specific timeframe for these earlier plantings.

 In recent years, there has been an emphasis on introducing native British species, reflecting a growing interest in sustainability and ecological balance within the Royal Gardens.
+This interplay of formal geometry, vibrant plant life, and thoughtful colour palettes makes the East Terrace Garden a captivating visual feast for the senses.

-IV.
 The East Terrace Garden: A Symbol and Cultural Legacy

 The East Terrace Garden transcends its role as a beautiful green space.
 It serves as a potent symbol, reflecting the changing tastes and priorities of the British monarchy, and holds a significant place within British cultural heritage.